Dark Latin Groove: Rebirth

 In 2007, DLG producer Sergio George announced that the group would resurface again.
 Dunbar rejected George's invitation to return to the group.
 Sergio's search for a new vocalist led him to "Miss YaYa", whose real name is Yahaira Vargas.
 She had previously participated in an American-Idol-like contest called 'Gigantes del Mañana' on the variety show Sabado Gigante in 2000.
 In addition, YaYa was on the first season of Sean P. Diddy Combs show Making the Band 3 in 2005 on MTV.
 Her manager contacted Sergio who reviewed her work and photos via myspace.com.
 They set up an interview in Florida with Sergio, and James "Da Barba".

 The new DLG, with Miss YaYa and James Da Barba, was nominated for a 2009 Grammy in the "Best Tropical Album" category, and a 2009 Premio Lo Nuestro award for "Best Tropical Group."

-After 25 years of making hits; Fragancia, Sergio George reunited for their new album coming soon this 2018.
-Fragancia takes over DLG with the original rhythm but ready to start a new trending in music, fashion and business, with new singers who bring to this DLG strong and powerful voices, Sebastian Martingaste] and Dorian Planas.

-Coming Soon- Historias Sin Contar, the new Album, hits the streets announcing DLG NEW GENERATION Coming Soon...
+In 2019 they released the single "Aquí Quién Manda Soy Yo! (feat.
+Willy Garcia)" and in 2020, the single "Por Qué Te Tengo Que Olvidar".